harnerdesigns/jackharner-gatsby/src/content/blog/sync-forked-repo/index.md

 ---
 date: 2019-11-02T17:12:33.962Z
 title: "I've Forked The Repo, Now What?"
-subtitle: "Syncing Your Repo With the Upstream Repo."
+subtitle: "Syncing Your Repo With the Upstream Repo"
 featuredImage: "./featuredImage.jpg"
 tags: ['git', 'Open Source']
 ---